getodk/docs/docs/central-api-form-management.rst

                   - string

+                    .. raw:: html

-                    If it exists, this is the survey ID of this Form on Enketo at ``/-``\ .
+                      <p>If it exists, this is the survey ID of this Form on Enketo at <code>/-</code>.
 This will be the ID of the published version if it exists, otherwise it will be the draft ID.
-Only a cookie-authenticated user may access the preview through Enketo.
+Only a cookie-authenticated user may access the preview through Enketo.</p>

                     Example: ``abcdef``
                 * - hash